Roasting Pumpkin Seeds

 Stephanie

-Spray some pam on a plate and microwave them for three minutes, one minute at a time.
-I swear, they come out just fine and it's a lot faster!
+Spray some Pam on a plate and microwave them for three minutes, one minute at a time.
+They come out just fine, and it's a lot faster!

 gudipudi